 There are items to cut from your budget when getting out of debt.
 Find out which ones they are and why you need to trim the budget now.

 I remember the days when we were doing all we could to try to get out of from under our debt.
 We really worked hard to throw as much money as we could at it – as quickly as possible.
-This all lead my husband and I took look at our budget.
-I mean, really look at our budget.
+Part of the process for us was to take a look at our budget.
+I good, long look at it.

 In doing this, we found we could make some changes.
-We found categories and spending that we were able to greatly reduce or even cut out completely from our budget.
+We found categories and spending that we were able to reduce or even cut out entirely from our budget.
 Was it fun?
 No. Not at all.
 But, something interesting happened when we did this.

 We did not miss it

 It is funny, but when you start to spend less on something, you realize that you don’t miss it.
 It’s been more than five years since we paid off our debts.
-The funny thing is that we have not added some these items back into our budget.
-We do not miss them.
-We have increased our spending for a couple of them, but we now have the income freed up to actually pay for them.
+And, even all these years later, we’ve not gone back to spending on these items like we did before we began our journey.
+We do spend money, but not like we did before.
+We just don’t need to.

 You are probably wondering what in the world we did!
-Read on to find the 5 items that we cut (or reduced) from our budget when we were getting out of debt.
+Read on to find the five items that we cut (or reduced) from our budget when we were getting out of debt.